Modern Family: Ratings

 Since its premiere, the series has remained popular.
 In its first season, the show became the sixth-highest rated scripted show in America and the third-highest rated new show.
-Aided by winning the Primetime Emmy Award for Outstanding Comedy Series, the show's second season became the highest rated show on Wednesday on premiere week and also rose 34% from the previous season among adults between the ages of 18 and 49.
+Aided by winning the Primetime Emmy Award for Outstanding Comedy Series, the show's second season became the highest rated show on Wednesday during premiere week.
+The show also rose 34% from the previous season among adults between the ages of 18 and 49.
 The show frequently ranked as television's top scripted series in adults 18–49 as well.

 The success of the show has been positively compared to The Cosby Show.
 During the 2010–2011 season, Modern Family was the highest rated scripted show in the 18–49 demographic, and the third-highest rated overall sitcom behind CBS's The Big Bang Theory and Two and a Half Men.
 The season also ranked first among DVR viewers.

-The third season premiere became ABC's top-rated season premiere in six years.
+The third-season premiere became ABC's top-rated season premiere in six years.
 The series' success in ratings has also led it to being credited for reviving sitcoms.

 In 2016, a New York Times study of the 50 TV shows with the most Facebook likes found that Modern Family's "audience pattern is the prototypical example of a city show — most popular in liberal, urban clusters in Boston, San Francisco, and Santa Barbara, California, and least popular in the more rural parts of Kentucky, Mississippi, and Arkansas".